-You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
+You have the right to choose a primary care provider (PCP) or provider in the plan's network to provide and arrange for your covered services.
 You also have the right to go to a women's health specialist (such as a gynecologist) without a referral.
+A referral is not required to see a PCP or a specialist.
+There is one exception: you need a referral to see a specialist for second and all additional opinions.